Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Takes pressure off your ankles for those with tendon, muscle, or bone injuries

 How to: Start by lying on your back.
 Hug both knees into your chest.
-Keep your knees closer together for more of a lower back release or let your knees fall out to the sides and closer to your armpits to stretch deeper into your hips and groins.
-If grabbing your shins just below your knees is bothersome, you can reduce the pressure on your knee joints by resting your hands on the backs of your thighs above your knees.
-Stay here for 5–10 breaths.
-Option to instead keep your knees together and hands on your shins or the backs of your thighs.
+Keep your knees closer together for more of a lower back release or let your knees fall out toward the sides and closer to your armpits to stretch your hips and inner thighs.
+You’ll be in the shape of Child’s Pose but on your back.
+If holding your shins just below your knees creates unwanted pressure on your knee joints, rest your hands on the backs of your thighs.
+Stay here for 5-10 breaths.

 Why it helps: